Open-Sn/opensn/doc/install_macos.md

 After a successful build, PETSc will provide instructions for installing and checking the installations.
 Follow these instructions.

-After a successful install, add the following environment varibles to the `~/.bashrc` or `~/.bash_profile` script:
+After a successful install, add the following environment variables to the `~/.bashrc` or `~/.bash_profile` script:
 ```shell
 export PETSC_ROOT="/path/to/petsc/install"